adrianbielawski/storybook-color-picker/README.md

 A Storybook addon.
 It allows you to quickly find and copy to clipboard any color from your custom color palette.

+Add one or multiple color palettes and set the default palette globaly, for component or single story.

 ![storybook-color-picker](./assets/presentation.gif)

 ## Technology